 Restorative practice is increasingly being used in a variety of multi-agency settings; schools, local authority ‘Looked After’ Provision and Fostering Services as well as Youth Offending Teams.
 The aim of restorative practice in these settings is to resolve conflict, build social and communication skills and develop core values such as empathy, responsibility and truth telling.

-Our Background Information: Restorative Justice 4 Schools Ltd is a leading restorative training provider who are registered with the Restorative Justice Council as a training provider and have signed the Restorative Justice Council’s Trainers Code of Practice which indicates a commitment to adhere to its practices and principles.
+Our Background Information: Restorative Justice 4 Schools Ltd is a leading restorative training provider and are members of the Restorative Justice Council.
 Our Director Lynne Russell has extensive experience of working as a Restorative Justice Co-ordinator both in Education and Youth Justice.